 Snow Queen Birch Tree AKA Doorenbos

 In our opinion, a much more attractive tree than Silver Birch.
-This is a medium-sized tree with spectacular, white, peeling bark in under three years, which contrasts well with the cinnamon-orange of its branches.
+This is a medium-sized tree with spectacular, white, peeling bark in under three years, which contrasts well with the cinnamon-orange of the bark underneath.
 It has oval, dark green leaves that turn beautiful shades of golden yellow in the autumn.

 It is such an amazing tree that the RHS has given it their Award of Garden Merit which would explain why it is popular in public parks and gardens.
 We definitely suggest you get one, from us that is, not from your nearest public park or garden, that would be midnight theft.